 • Lispach-only pass: around €22 adult day rate

-• Equipment rental: on site
+• Equipment rental: on site (alpine and Nordic skis)

 • Dining: mountain chalet with tartes flambées and tartiflettes

-Lispach is the perfect complement to the main area: a morning of lessons for the kids here, the afternoon at the Hohneck for stronger skiers, and a snowshoe walk around the bog to close the day.
+Lispach is the perfect complement to the main Hohneck area: a morning of lessons for the kids here, the afternoon at the Hohneck for stronger skiers, and a snowshoe walk around the bog to close the day.

 Book your chalet in La Bresse a few minutes from Lispach and the Hohneck.